 - Lucy and Tom start school by Shirley Hughes My First Day at Nursery School by Becky Edwards

 There is a range of information on the BBC Bitesize website.
 Click here for further details.

-Our uniform consists of a green jumper or cardigan, white shirt / polo shirt and grey trousers or skirt / dress.
+Our uniform consists of a green jumper or cardigan with the school logo please (see image below), white shirt / polo shirt and grey trousers or skirt / dress.
 For P.E. children need a P.E. bag and wear black shorts, a white t-shirt and black plimsoles.
 Your child will also need a water bottle.
 Please make sure that your child’s name is on all clothing and belongings.

-Alternatives can be purchased from many high street retailers including Marks and Spencer, Sainsbury’s, Tesco’s and Morrisons.
+Alternatives can be purchased from many high street retailers including Sainsbury’s, Tesco’s and Morrisons.